Ten87 Studios (external link) provide creative workspace for music and sound.They are based in South Tottenham and run

 It’s the speed of sound in feet per second.
 And it’s also the month and year I was born.

 We were coming to warehouse parties in Tottenham a decade ago and we discovered an amazing artistic community here.
 And what also drew us was the fact this area felt real and detached from the kind of gentrification happening in Hackney.
 It’s more affordable than other places and it’s very important our clients can get into town quickly.
 The location of Tottenham Hale/Seven Sisters works really well in terms of transport links and it’s just going to keep getting better.
 I would recommend that other businesses move to Tottenham 100%.

 How did you hear about the Opportunity Investment Fund?

-Our landlord – Nick Hartwright from the Mill Co.
+The team at the former Mill Co.
 Project – said, “You guys should have a look at this because I think you’ll be good for it”.
 So it just carried on from there really.

 What has the OIF money been used for?

 To get two sites up and running.
 It was for the fit-out of our second site in Markfield Road and then a third site a short distance away just off Fountayne Road.
 It’s also covered all of the acoustics and the sound-proofing for the studios.

 How have you found working with Haringey Council on the loan and wider business support?

 They have been very supportive of what was a pretty major scheme.
 To be honest it was a bit of a minefield for a producer who has never embarked on any kind of business venture before.
 So it was amazing to have the regeneration team and the planning team so supportive of what we were doing.
 And they are always there for us if we need more support.

 How did you find the OIF application process?